normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/FargateDeploy.md

 and the VPC and Security Group the Fargate compute environment will launch in.
 By default these fields will be set the minimum compute power and the default VPC and security group.

-As long as you have a default VPC in your account you can leave everything on this page except ECS Cluster being set to **Create an empty cluster** and set the name to **ServerlessTODOList**.
+As long as you have a default VPC in your account you can leave everything at the default on this page except ECS Cluster being set to
+**Create an empty cluster** and the name set to **ServerlessTODOList**.

 ### Wizard page 3 - ECS service configuration